Publish game on Android with Macroquad

 notfl3/cargo-apk cargo quad-apk build --release

-This will produce an apk in target/android-artifacts/release/apk.
+Will produce an apk in target/android-artifacts/release/apk.

 🔗A manual way